boost-entropy-repos-org/iot-web-pweb/README.md

 In addition, MyWebIoT includes other features such us:

-- eCommerce for buying sensors
+- eCommerce for buying sensors using Paypal
 - Small social network